-To increase our student satisfaction and enhance their learning experience, we have been upgrading the IT infrastructure, teaching facilities and equipment in our centres (e.g. our upgraded audio and video servers that support higher-quality video courses and the student postal has also been upgraded to allow online course enrollment and delivery to cope with the increasing demand), especially during the face-to-face class suspension period in light of the COVID-19 situation.
+To increase our student satisfaction and enhance their learning experience, we have been upgrading the IT infrastructure, teaching facilities and equipment in our centres (e.g. our upgraded student portal and IT infrastructure support more course delivery modes such as live broadcasts, videos and joint broadcast classes to cope with the increasing demand for non-face-to-face classes), especially during the face-to-face class suspension period in light of the COVID-19 pandemic situation.
 We have also implemented complaint handling procedures to address customers' complaints in respect of issues relating to our services and operations.
 The Group has no customers' complaints during the Reporting Period.
 Whilst the business of the Group predominantly involves the provision of services, no products sold are subject to recalls for safety and health reasons.
-The policy of the Group in relation to supply chain management as disclosed in the section above shall apply to ensure the quality and safety of any products or materials provided/ sold by the Group and the health of their recipients.
-Since our Group principally engages in the provision of products and services, necall procedures are not relevant to our core business.
+The policy of the Group in relation to supply chain management as disclosed in the section above shall apply to ensure the quality and safety of any products or materials provided/sold by the Group and the health of their recipients.
+Since our Group principally engages in the provision of education services, recall procedures are not relevant to our core business.
 There were no recalls concerning the provision of products and services in relation to safety and health reasons during the Reporting Period.

-In addition, the Group recognises the importance of keeping personal data of the students in strict confidence, and thus has engaged an independent internet security service provider to assist in ensuring the personal information and data be managed with strict care and preventing any unauthorised access and careless leakage of such personal data.
+In addition, the Group recognises the importance of keeping personal data of the students in strict confidence, and thus has engaged an independent internet security service provider to assist in ensuring that the personal information and data be managed with strict care and preventing any unauthorised access and careless leakage of such personal data.
 Our independent internet security service provider has experienced security personnel working at its security operations centres to monitor and analyse the data network information regularly for daily information security management.
 In addition, virus scanning and internet protection software were also installed on servers and individual staff's computer.